jack5github/ulauncher-steam/README.md

 ### Debugging

 - **Linux**: Code changes can be tested directly in uLauncher by first shutting it down, then executing the command `ulauncher --dev -v`.
-Search the console to find the extension's output.
+Search the console for `com.github.jack5github.obsidian-steam-integration |` to find the extension's output.
 - **Windows**: As uLauncher is not available on Windows, only the **.py** files that do not import uLauncher packages can be tested.
 Additionally, the values of manifest variables must be set using a **.env** file, which must start with `[MANIFEST]` and represent keys and values in the format `KEY=value`.
 These files can be invoked using the command `python <filename> <argument>`, with `argument` being the string input after the Steam extension keyword (only used for **query.py**).